thyagomota/api-labs/lab-01/README.md

     }
 ```

-Also, add the following import statement:
+Also in main.py, add the following import statement.

 ```
 from .controller import Controller